antoniorendonc/DataSciencePortfolio/Titanic Classification/readme.md

-# Titanic Classification (Statistics analysis and Machine LEarning Model)
+# Titanic Classification (Analysis and ML Model)

-Puedes ver el Dashboard interactivo en Tableau [aquí]().
+You can access the interactive Jupyter Notebook containing the project [here](/Titanic_Analysis_and_Model.ipynb)

-Para una explicación del proyecto, mira mi video en YouTube [aquí](https://youtu.be/ghwZvqg4RTM).
+For a detailed explanation of how I built my project, watch my YouTube video [here](https://youtu.be/ghwZvqg4RTM)).